AndyTza/UW-AstroGaiaDataSprint24.github.io/about.md

 title: Gaia DR3 Data Resources
 ---

+If you're unsure on what you want to work on, we have a running list of ideas (here).
+Additionally, you might find the introduction slides useful (here).

-Below is a list of data resources.
+Below we have compiled a list of **many** data resources and ways to access the Gaia data and the myriad of its auxiliary science data products.

 # Gaia Data Products
 Here is a list of Gaia data related data products you might find interesting: